tomcali/damazon/README.md

 ## Coding Process
 * We start with GitHub, setting up the repository for the application
 * Clone the repository and set up the files required for this assignment, including .gitignore.
-* npm init to set up package.json with the ability to add packages/modules with --save paramter as in 'npm install http --save'
+* npm init to set up package.json with the ability to add packages/modules with npm init -y
+* Added mysql package with npm install --save mysql
-* Utilize appropriate node packages to complete the tasks required for the assignemnt
+* Utilize appropriate node packages to complete the tasks required for the assignemnt for example npm install --save inquirer
 * Set up comma-delimited file products.csv in Excel
 * Executed mysql.server start and defined the database scheme for products_db   via mysql.server start
 * Entered Sequel Pro from localhost 127.0.0.1 with username root